 The margaritona(Margaritifera auricularia) is included in the Red List of the International Union for Conservation of Nature (IUCN) in the “Critically Endangered” category.
 The Mediterranean naiad(Unio mancus) is included in the “near threatened” category and has a very limited range.
 Both are valuable bioindicators of the quality of the water in which they are found.

 The aim of this project is to contribute to the recovery plan for Margaritifera auricularia by maintaining and studying the growth of juveniles from the Aragon area in order to analyze the problems of reproduction in captivity and potential future reintroduction experiences.
 In addition, habitat conservation actions for Unio mancus are included, promoting land stewardship for the species.
-The environmental DNA detection technique has also been used as a tool for monitoring naiad populations and studying their distribution, carrying out profiles and validating their effectiveness during the development of the project.
+Also, the environmental DNA detection technique has been used as a tool for monitoring naiad populations and the study of their distribution, profiling and validating its effectiveness during the development of the project.

-Finally, understanding that the conservation of an endangered species is not possible if environmental education is not included as a basic tool for the execution of the project, we have included volunteer actions and the publication of educational material aimed at all educational levels.
+Finally, understanding that the conservation of an endangered species is not possible if environmental education is not included as a basic tool for the execution of the project, volunteering actions and the publication of pedagogical material aimed at all educational levels have been included.

 The general objective of the project has been to contribute to the conservation of the margaritona(Margaritifera auricularia) and the Mediterranean naiad(Unio mancus) and to prevent their decline in Spain.